xtgz/chai/README.md

 ORDER BY p.name;
 ```

-## FAQs / common issues
+## FAQs / Common Issues

-1. The database url is `postgresql://postgres:s3cr3t@localhost:5435/chai`, and is used
+1. The database url is `postgresql://postgres:s3cr3t@localhost:5435/chai`, and
-   as `CHAI_DATABASE_URL` in the environment.
+   is used as `CHAI_DATABASE_URL` in the environment.

-## tasks
+## Tasks

-These are tasks that can be run using xcfile.dev. if you have pkgx, just run `dev` to
+These are tasks that can be run using [xcfile.dev].
+If you use `pkgx`, typing
-inject into your environment. if you don't...go get it.
+`dev` loads the environment.
+Alternatively, run them manually.

 ### reset